typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 [transaction](01-connections.md#transactions) started.
 The changes must be **committed** or they will NOT be permanent.
 </div>

 There is no limitation in the order of types to define.
-You can define schema types in any order as long as the schema as a whole is valid.
-TypeDB Clients validate your schema definition requests before sending them to a TypeDB server.
-You will not be able to commit changes if the schema definition query isn’t valid.
+We can define schema types in any order as long as the schema as a whole is valid.
+TypeDB Clients validate our schema definition requests before sending them to a TypeDB server.
+We will not be able to commit changes if the schema definition query isn’t valid.

 ### Create a new database